Edmonton quarterback Reilly expected to raise bar in CFL free agency - Red Deer Advocate

 Earlier this month, the Eskimos gave Reilly permission to speak to other teams prior to the start of free agency.

-Reilly’s departure is a second blow to the Eskimos.
+Reilly’s departure from Edmonton would provide a second blow to the Eskimos.
 On Monday, the club announced president/CEO Len Rhodes won’t be seeking another term and will be leaving the club Feb.
 20.

 There was a flurry of action Monday as teams locked up pending free agents.
 Most notable were cornerback Delvin Breaux and linebacker Simoni Lawrence re-signing with the Hamilton Tiger-Cats while receiver Bryan Burnham and Canadian offensive lineman Hunter Steward remained with B.C.

 Only Hamilton (Jeremiah Masoli) and Winnipeg Blue Bombers (Matt Nichols) head into free agency with established starters under contract.
-That leaves no shortage of potential suitors for both Mitchell and Harris with Reilly now off the market.
+That should leave no shortage of potential suitors for both Mitchell and Harris once Reilly goes off the open market.

 Mitchell, 28, has led Calgary to four Grey Cup appearances (winning two) and captured the CFL’s outstanding player award twice (2016, ‘18) since becoming the club’s starter in 2014 while amassing a 69-15-2 record.
 The native of Katy, Texas, worked out for seven NFL teams this winter but hasn’t signed a contract and the prevailing talk is if Mitchell decides to remain in Canada he’ll consider all offers.